pandashreyan/pandashreyan/README.md

 # 💫 About Me:
 A passionate Computer Science Engineering student .
 I thrive in the challenging world of competitive programming, particularly in data structures and algorithms.
 My technical toolkit includes proficiency in languages such as C, C++, Java, HTML, CSS, and Python.
 As an AI and ML enthusiast, I am committed to staying at the forefront of these transformative technologies.
-My goal is to leverage my skills to contribute to projects that push the boundaries of what’s possible from India<br>
+My goal is to leverage my skills to contribute to projects that push the boundaries of what’s possible.<br>

 ## 🌐 Socials: